|

 Note: again I under bid this project

-client to work with.
+client to work with, so I did not mind.
 Here is the photos of the installed cover that

 he sent me on 8/20/08: